DevAkintunde/frupal/src/library/frupal/README.md

 if you are using 'Entity Router' Module for routing uri and subrequests Module for simultaneous multiple requests, then set either or both as true.
 Entity Router feature is disabled by default however the Subrequest module feature is yet to be implemented.
 Pardon me.

-Default Drupal profile fields (User entity fields) will be retruned with your response if you are using the Login() function (see below sections) and can be imported to your App with the profile context by...
+Default Drupal profile fields (User entity fields) will be returned with your response if you are using the Login() function (see below sections) and can be imported to your App with the profile context by...

 `import Profile from "frupal/Authorization";` and providing context